pan-sveta/oi-si-statnice/SWA/SWA.md

 styles and standards.
 BE4M36SWA (Course web pages)

 ## Questions
-### Describe Krutchen's 4+1 View Model of a software architecture.
+- Describe Krutchen's 4+1 View Model of a software architecture.
 Explain how it captures the complete behavior of a developed software from multiple perspectives of the system.
 How is this model aligned with the UML models?
+- What is a software architecture?
+Describe the importance of software architecture when developing a system.
+What are the software architecture design guidelines?
+What are the architectural styles?
+Give an example of an architectural style and describe it in detail.
+- What is a design pattern?
+What problem are design patterns solving?
+What types of design patterns exist?
+Why is it important to know the design patterns?
+Are there design antipatterns?
+- What is a microservice architecture?
+What are its advantages and disadvantages compared to a monolithic architecture.
+How is microservices development different from developing a monolithic application?
+Are there any methodologies or guidelines or best practices to follow when developing microservices?
+Obviously, there are patterns that can be applied in this area, are there any antipatterns that should be avoided?
+- Software architects can choose one architecture over another.
+The choice may affect the quality of the final product.
+Can you tell if one architecture is better than another or if one architecture is bad while the other is not?
+How can you measure the quality of an architecture?
+Can you measure the quality from different perspectives?

-**Popis Krutchenova 4+1 View Modelu softwarové architektury:**
+## Popis Krutchenova 4+1 View Modelu softwarové architektury:

    - Pohled logický (Logical View):
      - Zobrazuje třídy, objekty, rozhraní a jejich vztahy